timartiny/RipeProbe/README.md

 ### Run querylist

+GOING TO BE UPDATED SOON, THIS STEP IS BEING BROKEN INTO MULTIPLE STEPS

 The first step is to collect info on popular domains in the world, filtered through the Citizen Lab data.
 This will require `/data/v4-top-1m.json`, `/data/v6-top-1m.json` and `/data/tls-top-1m.json`, at the very least the TLS